Tyrrrz/GitHubActionsTestLogger/Readme.md

         # Specify custom logger to use via the `--logger` option
         run: dotnet test --configuration Release --logger GitHubActions
 ```

+> Note: Ensure that you are running your tests with **.NET SDK v3.0 or higher**.
+Older versions of the SDK don't support custom test loggers added via NuGet packages.

+> Note: Ensure that your test project references `Microsoft.NET.Test.Sdk` version `16.8.0` or higher.
+Older versions of this package may not work properly with custom test loggers.

 ### Options

 By default, GitHubActionsTestLogger produces warnings for tests that have neither failed nor succeeded (i.e. skipped or inconclusive).